-The Kona range has something to suit almost every pocket and need.
+The Hyundai Kona range has something to suit almost every pocket and need.
 Whether you want an affordable small crossover with low running costs or the slightly barmy and loveable N performance version, it’s all there.
 Hyundai has done away with the diesel engine option due to lack of demand, but you still have both a mild- and full-hybrid model.
 Then there’s the Kona Electric as the mains, ahem, attraction.

-What the Kona Electric does is offer anyone interested in an EV, no matter whether it’s someone fully ready to commit or a driver just thinking about it, a compelling vehicle.
+What the Kona Electric does is offer anyone interested in an electric car, no matter whether it’s someone fully ready to commit or a driver just thinking about it, a compelling vehicle.
 Go for the model with the smaller 39kWh battery and it’s easy on the wallet, especially when leased, and still has a reasonable driving range.
 Or choose the 64kWh version that we have for this comparison and you get a battery range that removes all concerns about running out of charge.
 It also comes with strong performance and is affordable and well kitted-out, so you get the best of all worlds in a practical package.

 Side-on, it’s harder to tell the two apart, but at the back you’ll see the Electric has a less obviously sporting lower bumper insert.
 Peer closely at the tailgate and you’ll also find an ‘Electric’ badge on the EV and slightly confusing ‘Hybrid’ badge on the mild-hybrid model.
+All models are currently available in 12 paint colours with various interior choices, see our Hyundai Kona colour guide for more details.

 Inside, it’s also slim pickings in the spot-the-difference competition as both cars being compared here have the same dash and upper centre console.
 However, look between the seats and you find the Electric has a raised transmission tunnel that floats over an open space below.
 It lends the cabin a more modern feel in our view and we really like the simple buttons to select Drive, Reverse, Park and Neutral – the gear selection is fly-by-wire, so no need for any physical connection to the electric motor.